Adzz/nand_to_tetris/implementation/chapter_1/notes.md

 ## The Canonical Representation

 The canonical representation is just the simplest function that describes the boolean operations needed to get the correct output for the given row.
+There are two ways to get it, Sum Of Minterm or Product Of Maxterm.

+### Sum Of Minterm

 We get it like this:

 1. Select all rows for which f(x, y) is `1`
 2. Let `0` mean `!variable` and `1` mean `variable`
 3. AND together all literals created from the row.
 4. OR together all of the statements created from steps 1-3.

+5. Simplify??

 So for row 1 we would use `x AND not(y)`, or in the usual notation `x · !y`*** This is the only row that returns a 1 for `f(x, y)` so we only use this row.